 5. Any other feedback that you would like to give us.

 Now based on the feedback from several clients you would see common patterns emerge.
 Build a strategy around minimizing these and it would really help in keeping some of the customers happy & engaged in the near future.

 This is how you use insights from a reactive approach to developing a strategy for a proactive approach.

 Points to remember:

-- Every brand has churn so don’t think that you are alone in this.
+6. Every organization has churn so don’t think that you are alone in this.

-Here’s a simple metaphor.
-Your brand is a garden with a variety of fruits, vegetables, flowers etc. You have to ensure that it is properly taken care of and tended to every day they all need different levels of care and attention.
-If you lose focus for even a short period it leads to a bad yield and it only a matter of time before it spreads.
+Your organization’s clientele is going to have a mixture of different types of clients.
+You have to ensure that they are properly taken care of and tended to every day as they all demand different levels of attention.
+If you lose focus for even a short period it leads to a client having a bad experience and it’s only a matter of time before it spreads.
 Your job is to proactively ensure that it doesn’t lead to that and maintain a healthy mix.